Opinion | Don’t let the GOP’s buffoonery distract you from its sinister intentions

 Asked for evidence of the fraud Republicans claimed necessitated the measure, one GOP lawmaker said, “I don’t know, but I’m sure it was going on.”

 Of course, Florida is just one of many states where Republicans have rushed in a panic to address the problem of too many citizens voting.
 While the Georgia voter suppression law garnered the most attention, the most restrictive effort may be in Texas, where Republicans are trying especially hard to make voting inconvenient in large cities where Democrats are strong.
-There as in other places, Republicans are seeking to limit the power of local officials to determine how elections are run.
+There, as in other places, Republicans are seeking to limit the power of local officials to determine how elections are run.

 Meanwhile, in Arizona, where President Biden won a narrow victory last year, Republicans are determined to prove that something fishy went on.
-So the GOP-controlled state senate turned over millions of ballots from Maricopa County to a company whose CEO has propagated conspiracy theories about the election, so it could conduct an “audit” and locate the fraud they’re all sure is there.
+So the GOP-controlled state Senate turned over millions of ballots from Maricopa County to a company whose CEO has propagated conspiracy theories about the election, so it could conduct an “audit” and locate the fraud they’re all sure is there.

 While the audit is being carried out largely in secret, it apparently involves shining UV lights on the ballots, for reasons that are unclear.
 Perhaps the lights will reveal the presence of satanic watermarks proving once and for all that the election was stolen by a cannibalistic pedophile conspiracy wielding Jewish space lasers.